qrqiuren/site-myhdl-dev/guide/guide_tests.md

 * Keep it Simple: tests do not have to be complex hardware designs.
   They should be simple enough to quickly understand.

-* Focused on a specific feature/function: a test should target a specific feature or issue.
+* Focus on a specific feature/function: a test should target a specific feature or issue.
 This reduces complicated tests that can be difficult to understand and maintain.